SEKOIA-IO/documentation/_shared_content/automate/library/intra_id.md

 ### Delete app

-Delete an app in azure AD.
+Delete an app in Microsoft Entra ID (Azure AD) .
 Requires the Application.ReadWrite.OwnedBy or Application.ReadWrite.All.

 **Arguments**